tossiBK/edgeAI_project/README.md

 ## Usage of the project

-Follow the steps in the provided Jupyter Notebook.
+Follow the steps in the provided Jupyter Notebook in the folder: model_training.

 Android app can be buil in Android Studio, but also require TensorFlow light and OpenCV as additional external imports